2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Withdraw funds from exchange accounts to your store.
 - Trade funds on your store’s exchange accounts.

-When the role gets created, the name is fixed and cannot be changed after in the edit mode.
+When the role gets created, the name is fixed and cannot be changed after it is in edit mode.

 ![image](assets/en/59.webp)